 If a PhD (and postdoc) isn’t required for some science communication jobs, is it a complete waste of time?
 No!
 You learned things as a researcher that you can apply to broader contexts.
 For example, if you spent several months repeating a cell biology time series measurement, you learned much more from that than just the outcome of the experiment.
 You had to do things at fixed times, so you had to carefully plan your work.
 You probably used shared equipment or machines, so you had to coordinate with team members.
 You worked independently and only communicated the outcomes (rather than getting your supervisor involved at every step).
 These are all useful skills to a potential employer.

 I have created a worksheet to help you think about your research skills in a new way.
-It’s four pages long in total, and there are two ways to get it:
+It’s four pages long in total, and you can download it from Payhip.
+It normally costs $1, but if you use code SKILLZ18 you can download it for FREE.

 Now that you know your transferable skills, you can make sure that your CV reflects your strengths, and you can better prepare for job interviews.